 Instead, we follow a policy of putting collaborators on retainer contracts.
 This means:

-- Contracts are tied to specific projects.
+- Contracts are tied to specific projects and are made with natural persons.

 - They specify a set of tasks that the company needs done.